TechneWare/SmarterMail.Cli/README.md

 If you see this going on, then it's working.

 ## Commands
-All commands can be used in a script, used in interactive mode or used from the commandline unless otherwise noted.
+Unless otherwise noted, all commands can be used in a script, in interactive mode, or from the command line.

 ### Clear